klkuhlm/graded/README.md

 and its associated bitbucket repository: https://bitbucket.org/klkuhlm/multiporosity

-The author's publications and related software can be found at https://kris.kuhlmans.net
+The rest of the author's publications and related software can be found at https://kris.kuhlmans.net